salbrecht-mungil/holiday-planner/README.md

 Run the following:
 - Install pipenv for dependencies: `pip install pipenv`
 - Install the required dependencies: `pipenv install`
+- Create a PostgreSQL instance on port 5432: `docker run --name sqlalchemy-orm-psql -e POSTGRES_PASSWORD=pass -e POSTGRES_USER=usr -e POSTGRES_DB=sqlalchemy -p 5432:5432 -d postgres`
 - Navigate to the database folder: `cd holiday_database/`
 - Create and populate tables in PostgreSQL database: `pipenv shell` and then `python inserts.py`
 - Navigate back to the main folder: `cd ..`
-- Run the Employee API: `./bootstrap-worker.sh` (Ctrl+C to quit)
+- Run the Employee API: `./bootstrap-worker.sh`
-- Run the Manager API: `./bootstrap-manager.sh` (Ctrl+C to quit)
+- Run the Manager API: `./bootstrap-manager.sh`

-Both APIs currently share port 5000, so you can only run one API at the time - This will have to be addressed.

 ## Endpoints
 - Employees:
-    - GET localhost:5000/holiday-requests
+    - GET localhost:5050/holiday-requests
-    - POST localhost:5000/holiday-requests
+    - POST localhost:5050/holiday-requests
 - Managers:
     - GET localhost:5000/holidays
     - GET localhost:5000/overlapping-requests
     - PATCH localhost:5000/holidays/{holiday_id}

 ## Testing
-I am very well aware that testing is a very important part of developing new software and if I had much more time I would certainly look into upskilling in this area.
-However, since I haven't got much experience in writing proper unit, integration etc tests I decided to only create example requests in Postman representing different test cases for this code test.
+I am very well aware that testing is a crucial part of developing new software and if I had more time I would look into upskilling in this area and add all the required tests to the code.
+However, since I haven't got much experience in writing tests in a TDD fashion I decided to only create example requests in Postman representing different test cases for this assignment.

 ## Postman file for example requests
 I have added a Postman collection with example requests representing the following test cases (hopefully it all works without issues for you as well).